 This 4 minute 40 second simulated flight ride takes guests over the amazing sights of the World including The Great Wall of China, Sydney Harbor, The Taj Mahal and Iguazu Falls in South America.

 The ride used to have a movie Soarin’ Over California which originally debuted in Disney’s California Adventure Park.
 However, both the Florida and California version were updated to include the new movie Soarin’ Around the World.
+This is such a huge improvement on the Soarin’ Over California version.
+We always loved the original, but they have certainly improved on this Disney classic.

 The height requirement is 40″ and young children do get an extra safety strap.
 Try and get a Fast Pass for this ride as lines up to 120 minutes are not unheard of.
 Either ride Soarin’ or Test Track as soon as you arrive at Epcot and get a Fast Pass for the other attraction.